Soccer-Euro-France surge into contention in final straight

-PARIS, June 5 Despite a style of play that has not exactly filled the fans with enthusiasm, France go into the Euro 2012 finals as potential winners only two years after the fiasco that ruined their World Cup in South Africa.
+PARIS May 2 Despite a style of play that has not exactly filled the fans with enthusiasm, France go into the Euro 2012 finals as potential winners only two years after their World Cup fiasco.

-A 2-1 win against Germany in Bremen in February showed Les Bleus, who were unbeaten in 20 games after a 2-0 win over Serbia last week, would definitely be a force to be reckoned with at the finals - even though some of their performances in the qualifers left something to be desired.
+A 2-1 win against Germany in Bremen in February stretched Les Bleus's unbeaten run to 18 games as they showed they should definitely be a force to be reckoned with in June -- even though some of their performances in the qualifiers left something to be desired.

-France looked likely to extend that unbeaten run to 21 matches against Estonia on Tuesday, six days before facing England in their opening match in Donetsk.

 "Everybody was a bit scared before the Germany game and everyone has been pleasantly surprised by our match and by the result," said France coach Laurent Blanc, who took over from Raymond Domenech after Les Bleus were knocked out in the first round following off-pitch drama.